anis-idk/PythonProgramGame/README.md

 - Navigate through the menu using your mouse to select options.

 ### Running the Game
-Once the installation is done start the game by running : `PythonProject.py`
+Once the installation is done start the game by running : `python PythonProject.py`

 ### Running Unit Tests